Run this cell to set up packages for lecture.

 # One row per unique section.

-- However, neither of the above Series give us the number of students with each first name in each section.
+- However, neither of the above DataFrames give us the number of students with each first name in each section.

 - For instance, neither result tells me the number of